CocoCatWeb3-Official/Docs/docs/CocoApp/Tutorials & Examples.md

    npm run create <CocoAPPTypeCode> # or use yarn run create <CocoAPPTypeCode>
    ```

-   Where CocoAPPTypeCode is the corresponding value chosen based on the functionality of the CocoAPP.
-For example, for a book-related application, use 0001:
+   Where &lt;CocoAPPTypeCode&gt; is the corresponding value chosen based on the functionality of the CocoAPP.
+For example, for a book-related application, use *0001*:

    ```bash
    npm run create 0001
    ```

-   The parameter 0001 represents the type of the CocoAPP.
+   The parameter *0001* represents the type of the CocoAPP.
 Choose the appropriate type code for your application from the detailed type list below:

    | Type          | Code   |
    | Books         | 0001   |